Leading S/4HANA UX – Getting the Good Guides

 The Administration Guide is a goldmine of small – “did we forget to mention?” – extra configuration steps and general guidance.
-Such as for the Attachment Services that are shared by many apps.
+Such as for the Attachment Services (see the Prerequisite Settings section of the guide) that are shared by many apps.

-The What’s New Guide is a good general reference to the nitty gritty of how different UI technologies work in S/4HANA.
+The What’s New Guide is a good general reference giving a heads up on some of the nitty gritty of how different UI technologies work in S/4HANA.

 General Functions for the Key User